I get a lot of email from authors asking for my help.

 I offer this advice based on three important perspectives:

-- I live in Lynchburg, Virginia.
-I’m at least three hours from anything that could be called a major city.
+- For most of my career, I lived in a small town in Virginia.
+I was at least three hours from anything that could be called a major city.
 I’ve had to do the vast majority of my relationship-building remotely.

 - I know what it’s like to feel like a “nobody” reaching out to a bunch of somebodies.